-AIR EXCHANGE: Install exhaust fan sufficient to totally exchange all air in grow space every five minutes.
+AIR EXCHANGE: Install exhaust fans sufficient to totally exchange all air in grow space every 1-3 minutes.
 Exhaust fans must be timed relevant to C02 augmentation to avoid removing augmented C02 from your hydroponics grow room.

 IDEAL Ph OF GROW MEDIA AND NUTRIENT SOLUTION/WATER: Between 5.7 and 6.3.
 IDEAL pH OF SOIL: 6.5.
 Use pH Perfect base nutrients so you eliminate worries about pH.